openmelody/mt-plugin-configassistant/README.md

 to help your plugin or theme copy static content to its permanent home in the `mt-static/` folder!

-As you've seen in the previous examples, the familiar YAML structure is used to add a new `static` key at the root-level of your plugin or theme:

-    static:
-        folder:
-            subfolder:
+Within your plugin, use the `static\_version` root-level key to cause Config Assistant to work with your static content.
+This key should be an integer, and should be incremented when you've changed your static content and want it to be re-copied.

+If you want to exclude some of your static content from the copy process, you can specify this with the `skip\_static` root-level key, as in the previous example.

+    skip_static:
+        - index.html
-                - file1.png
+        - readme.txt
-                - file2.png
+        - .psd
-        folder2:
-            - plugin.js
+        - .zip

-Notice that new keys (in this example, `folder`, `subfolder`, and `folder2`) create the folder structure.
-Any number or level of subfolders may be created this way.
-Within a folder is an array of files (`file1.png` and `file2.png`), which is signified with a leading dash and space.
-Of course, any number of files can be included here, as well.
+`skip\_static` builds an array of items to be excluded, which is signified with a leading dash and space.
+Files can be a partial match, so specifying an extension (such as `.psd`) will cause all files with `.psd` to _not_ be copied.

-Folders and files _can not_ exist at the same level.

-On the filesystem side, you will want to have a folder and file structure that mirrors your YAML: inside of your plugin envelope you'll create a `static` folder, and inside of that create the folder/subfolder structure and place files where they are needed.
+`skip\_static` is not a required key.

 Lastly, you'll need to be sure to set the `schema\_version` key.
 You may already be using this for your plugin or theme.
 Incrementing the `schema_version` will trigger Movable Type and Melody to run an upgrade, which is when Config Assistant will deploy static content.

+On the filesystem side, you will want to create your folder and file structure inside of a `static` folder in your plugin envelope.
+Any files inside of this static folder (except those items matching `skip\_static`) will be copied during installation.

 ### Installing the Static Content